NexusMutual/smart-contracts/docs/contracts/Ramm.md

 - **`BudgetRemoved()`**: Emitted when the ETH budget is removed.
 - **`SwapPauseConfigured(bool swapPaused)`**: Emitted when the swap pause status is configured.

+## Contact and Support

+If you have questions or need assistance integrating with the `Ramm` contract, please reach out through the official support channels or developer forums.

+- **Developer Forums**: Join our community forums to discuss and seek help.
+- **Official Support Channels**: Contact us via our official support email or join our Discord.
+- **Documentation Resources**: Access tutorials and FAQs on our official website.
+- **GitHub Repository**: Report issues or contribute to the codebase.

+**Disclaimer:** This documentation provides a high-level overview of the `Ramm` contract.
+Always refer to the latest contract code and official resources when developing against the protocol.